jina-ai/jina/docs/how-to/external-executor.md

 ## Using Jina Hub

 The Jina CLI allows you to spawn executors straight from the Hub.
-In this example, we will use the `CLIPTextEncoder` to create embeddings for our Documents.
+In this example, we will use `CLIPTextEncoder` to create embeddings for our Documents.

 First, we start the Executor from the terminal.
 All we need to decide is the `port` that will be used by the Executor.
 Here we pick `12345`.